theianmay/theianmay/README.md

 ### Hi there 👋, my name is Ian
 #### I am working on my GitHub profile for fun 🚀
-I am an IT professional and freelance Android developer 📱
+I am an IT professional and freelance mobile developer 📱
 🎓 MS, Cybersecurity / BA, Business / 5+ IT Industry Certs

 Skills: Android / Kotlin / Java / Software Development / Security

 - 🔭 I’m currently developing several Android applications.
-- 🌱 I am advancing my Kotlin, Java & Android Studio skills.
+- 🌱 I am planning to learn React Native for cross-platform development.
-- 👯 I’m looking to collaborate on mobile app projects.
+- 👯 I’m open to collaborate on mobile app projects.
 - 💬 Ask me about how to study for CompTIA certifications.
 - ⚡ Fun fact: I am an FAA certified drone pilot.